swcarpentry/shell-novice/episodes/02-filedir.md

 > {: .language-bash}
 > `ls` is the command, `-lh` are the flags (also called options),
 > and `Documents` is the argument.
-Notice in this example, we combined two separate flags, `-l -h` into a single flag, `-lh`.
+Notice in this example, we combined two separate flags, `-l -h` into a group of flags, `-lh`.
 This grouping is common with single-character flags.
 {: .callout}